evz/video-processor/README.md

 long.
 Luckily, `ffmpeg` can use your GPU to speed up the process of taking one long video and making it into a bunch of shorter videos, which is what is happening under the hood here.
-As one "chunk" of the video is completed, the next step in the pipeline (extracting frames from the video) gets kicked off.
-This makes it possible to parallelize the extraction process in a way that decord can keep up (and not run out of memory which was the case when I was attempting to grab batches of frames from one, very long, video).
+As one "chunk" of the video is completed, the next step in the pipeline (extracting frames from the video) gets kicked off for that chunk.
+This makes it possible to parallelize the extraction process in a way that decord can keep the detection queue filled (and not run out of memory which was the case when I was attempting to grab batches of frames from one, very long, video).

 **Extract frames from the video chunks** As I'm sure you've guessed, this iterates through the chunks of the video and saves out each frame as a separate